Welcome to Gunter

 Our children make use of computers

-to retrieve information, organise data, and process their own material.
-The
+to retrieve information, organise data, and process their own material - and to

 children also have safe and controlled access to the Internet – our safe and